NecsusECS/Necsus/README.md

 based application, while still being approachable and keeping the cognitive overhead low.

 * Entities are managed on your behalf.
 Under the covers, they're represented as an `int32`
 * Components are regular Nim types.
-Just about any type can be be used as a component.
+Just about any type can be used as a component.
 * Systems are `proc`s.
 They get access to the broader application state through arguments with special types; called directives
 * Systems and components are wired together automatically into a `proc` called an "app".
-Running your app is as simple as calling the genereated `proc`.
+Running your app is as simple as calling the generated `proc`.

 ### An example